A State-Approved California Public School

 In the interest of complete transparency, our 3-year line item budget can be found here and the accompanying narrative here.
 After three years, the budget, has an ending reserve of $485,330.
 The budget and narrative make clear that RVC has no affiliation or ongoing contracts with any charter management entities or any private companies or individuals, other than its legal counsel Young, Minney & Corr, and service providers for items such as software, accounting services, special education, and communications.
 For more information see the Finances section in this page.

 RVC is governed by two distinct bodies: the Ross Valley Charter School Board of Directors and the Leadership Council.
 Both include parents, teachers and the School Director, to ensure input and engagement from different perspectives.

 RVC’s Board has been holding monthly public meetings since RVC was authorized in 2016.
 The Board is responsible for setting policy, approving employee hiring, approving and monitoring the school’s annual budget, assuring legal compliance, and overseeing long-term planning.
 The Board is subject to the Brown Act (open public meeting law) and uses a formal process during its meetings.
 To request email announcements for upcoming Board meetings, email: conn.hickey@rossvalleycharter.

-RVC’s Leadership Council has casual monthly meetings to discuss and guide the day-to-day school operations, including monitoring the educational effectiveness of the program, fostering a school culture of community and cooperation, and making recommendations to the Board about how RVC can best meet the needs of students and families.
-The Leadership Council includes both voting and non-voting positions; parent members will be elected at the fall Community Meeting.
-All parents and teachers will be welcome to attend meetings and give input.
+RVC’s Leadership Council has monthly meetings to discuss activities that guide the day-to-day school operations, including monitoring the educational effectiveness of the program, providing updates from the Community Council, fostering a school culture of community and cooperation, and making recommendations to the Board about how RVC can best meet the needs of students and families.
+The Leadership Council includes both voting and non-voting positions; parent members will be elected at the fall and spring community meetings.
+All families and teachers are welcome to attend meetings and give input.

 If you would like to read the Ross Valley Charter Bylaws, visit here.